 Nearly 5 million Americans suffer from fibromyalgia pain, and almost 90% of those individuals are women.
 Dr. Shawn Roofian, director and pain management expert at the Ketamine Medical Institute in the Los Angeles area, offers an effective, cutting-edge therapy for those suffering from this painful, often debilitating syndrome.
 Ketamine infusion therapy helps provide long-lasting pain relief for fibromyalgia symptoms, even when other treatment methods fail.
-Call either the Beverly Hills, Tarzana, or Chula Vista, California, offices, or schedule a consultation online to learn more.
+Call either the Beverly Hills, Tarzana, California offices, or schedule a consultation online to learn more.

 Fibromyalgia is a chronic syndrome that causes both pain and psychological symptoms for those who deal with it on a daily basis.
 Fibromyalgia symptoms are easy to misdiagnose as arthritis or several other conditions that include inflammation and chronic pain.
 Unlike arthritis, fibromyalgia involves inflammation of your soft tissue, like muscles and ligaments, rather than joints.

 Symptoms of fibromyalgia vary, but commonly include the following:

 Stiff joints when getting out of bed

 Headaches and neck pain